-You can work with legislation and relevant institutions, and you are able to analyse interdisciplinary topics from an economic angle.
+You can work with legislation and relevant institutions, and you will be able to analyse interdisciplinary topics from an economic angle.
 At the same time, you are able to communicate academic issues and solutions to peers and the public.

-- Apply economic methods and principles to solve current problems and issues
+- apply economic methods and principles to solve current problems and issues

-- Explain how changes in the EU and world trade affect the everyday lives of households
+- explain how changes in the EU and world trade affect the everyday lives of households

-- Apply your insight into how economic incentives can regulate consumption and production
+- apply your insight into how economic incentives can regulate consumption and production

-- Handle work and development situations that are complex, unpredictable and require new solution models in the private and public sectors – both nationally and internationally
+- handle work and development situations that are complex, unpredictable, and require new solution models in the private and public sectors – both nationally and internationally.

 With an MSc degree in Agricultural Economics, you may find employment with various institutions and companies in Denmark as well as internationally.
 You may, for example, be hired by:

-- Banks and financial institutions or international organisations such as the EU and OECD
+- banks and financial institutions or international organisations such as the EU and OECD

-- Ministries (e.g. the Danish Ministry of Food, Agriculture and Fisheries) and government agencies (e.g. the Danish Environmental Protection Agency), where you can contribute to establishing the basis for the policy in the food and environmental area
+- ministries (e.g. the Danish Ministry of Food, Agriculture and Fisheries) and government agencies (e.g. the Danish Environmental Protection Agency), where you can contribute to establishing the basis for the policy in the food and environmental area

-- Central agricultural organisations and companies
+- central agricultural organisations and companies

-- Economic consultancies and advisory services
+- economic consultancies and advisory services.